janus-idp/backstage-plugins/plugins/notifications-frontend/README.md

 # Notifications

-Welcome to the Notifications plugin!

-## Content

-This fronte-end plugin provides:
+This Backstage front-end plugin provides:

 - the Notifications page listing notifications from the logged-in user's perspective
 - the NotificationsApi for accessing the notifications backend from front-end plugins
 - an active item to the main left side menu to both notify the user about new messages and provide navigation to the Notifications page
 - an alert about new system notifications

-## How to install
+## Getting started

 ### Prerequisities